Ottoman–Portuguese conflicts (1586–1589): Expedition of Mir Ali Beg to East Africa, 1586

 In January 1586, a Turkish privateer named Mir Ali Beg sailed from Mocha in Yemen to the Horn of Africa, intending to disrupt Portuguese shipping in the region.
 He began informing the Sultan that the naval forces of the Ottoman Empire in the Indian Ocean were unable to protect against Portuguese expansion.
 Consequently, Sultan Murad III sent Mir Ali down with two other ships that were tasked with defending the Swahili coast.
-Additionally, Mir Ali Beg convinced the inhabitants of Mogadishu to rebel against the Portuguese, and thus was joined by a few local vessels in support of his endeavors.
+Additionally, Mir Ali Beg convinced the inhabitants of Mogadishu to join the fight against the Portuguese, and thus was joined by a few local vessels in support of his endeavors.
 The people of Barawa and Faza also declared their allegiance to the Ottoman Empire and, in the end, Mir Ali Beg had about 15 vessels.
 At Pate, Mir Ali Beg captured a Portuguese merchant carrack.
 At Lamu, Mir Ali Beg captured a small galley belonging to Roque de Brito Falcão, while the king of Lamu delivered his city's Portuguese refugees to the Turks.
 Mir Ali Beg also established a fort at Mombasa.

 Setting sail back to Mocha, Mir Ali Beg captured another Portuguese carrack in Pate that had just arrived from Chaul, promising their passengers their freedom in exchange for their cargo—a promise which Mir Ali Beg did not keep, resulting in the passengers' enslavement.
 Mir Ali Beg returned to Mocha with about 20 vessels and 100 Portuguese refugees, who were later ransomed.

 Expedition of Ruy Gonçalves da Câmara to the Red Sea, 1586

 In the fall of 1585 the Portuguese dispatched a fleet to south Arabia with instructions to attack Muslim shipping.
 This was led by Ruy Gonçalves da Câmara and was the first serious attempt by the Portuguese to restrict access to the Red Sea in more than a decade.
 Furthermore, the fleet, numbering 26 vessels was one of the largest naval force sent to the region by the Portuguese.

-While anchored at a bay 30 miles south of Mocha Rui Gonçalves landed a scouting party of 70 men to fetch water for the fleet, but it was attacked by a force of 2000 Turkish horsemen from Mocha and forced to reembark the following day, having suffered five or six dead, The Portuguese lost one of their own Vessels in the campaign.
+While anchored at a bay 30 miles south of Mocha Rui Gonçalves landed a scouting party of 70 men to fetch water for the fleet, but it was attacked by a force of 2000 Turkish horsemen from Mocha and forced to reembark the following day, having suffered five or six dead, The Portuguese also lost one of their vessels in the coastal ambush.
 This was later reported by Ottoman authorities as a major victory.

-Despite the numerical strength of the Portuguese fleet, Ruy Gonçalves da Câmara failed to catch any ship in four months and withdrew to Muscat afflicted by thirst in 1586.
+Despite the numerical strength of the Portuguese fleet, Ruy Gonçalves da Câmara failed to catch any ship in four months and withdrew to Muscat, afflicted by thirst in 1586, The failed attack on the Red Sea discouraged the Portuguese from launching more expeditions as demonstrated in Philip's letter to the Viceroy of Goa: